1. Preparations before the event

 - Consider if you need to use additional applications for chat, polls, other interactions (e.g. Slack, sli.do, Mentimeter)

-- Consider how you will run the slides e.g. if one person advances slides to all speakers (recommended), or if the speaker will share their screen
+- Consider how you will run the slides e.g. if one person advances slides to all speakers (recommended) or if the speaker will share their screen

-- Note the option to pass remote control to the presenter, which has worked well
+- Note the option to pass remote control to the presenter, which has worked well but should be tested beforehand to confirm connections and access.

 - Agree and plan with the chair